 These requirements ultimately influenced British-trained vascular surgeon Dr. Faris Alomran to move to France instead of the United States.
 “In the U.S. I would have had to do five years of general surgery and a two-year fellowship in vascular surgery to be a vascular surgeon,” he said.

-U.S. lawmakers should consider a policy similar to Canada’s, which allows doctors to bypass post-graduate training requirements if they completed their residency in an approved country.
+To help stop America’s doctor shortage, U.S. lawmakers should consider a policy similar to Canada’s, which allows doctors to bypass post-graduate training requirements if they completed their residency in an approved country.
 These countries include the United Kingdom, Singapore, South Africa, and many others.

 3) Reform the Conrad 30 J-1 Visa Waiver